 Electric-assisted bicycles are also available as an alternative to conventional bicycles.
 They reduce the amount of effort required from the cyclist—this can be especially useful on hills.
 Electric-assisted bikes are much heavier than conventional bikes due to the battery, motor and other associated components.
 The battery may need to be recharged regularly depending on how much you use the electric motor and how far you ride.
 A bicycle shop can provide further advice and options.

-If you start cycling regularly, some planning will help make your trip easier, safer and more enjoyable.
+If you start cycling regularly, planning will help make your trip easier, safer and more enjoyable.

 Plan your route before you start.
 Contact your local council or community cycling organisation for maps of your local area or talk to other cyclists about the best route.
 Many areas have dedicated cycle paths and lanes.

 For longer trips you can combine cycling and public transport by riding to a bus or train station, locking your bike then using public transport for the rest of the trip.
 Some stations may have secure bicycle lockers.
-You can even take your bicycle on some buses and trains.
+You can also take your bicycle on some buses and trains.
 Contact your local transport authority or community cycling organisation for more information.

 Showers, change rooms and lockers at work can encourage people to cycle.
 If you don't have these facilities talk with your employer and colleagues about installing them.
 This can also promote your workplace as a healthy and energy-efficient place to work.